jcrascon/HourliesDownload/README.md

 # HourliesDownload
-Python script to navigate to webpage and download to excel file to folder
+Python script to navigate to webpage and download to excel file to folder.
+The python script takes three arguments: Username, Password, and Directory where you want your excel file to save.

 ## Python
 version 3.7.4